miltontony/wow/_posts/2015-06-10-virtualenv.md

 ![alt text](/wow/resources/fig41.jpg "Title")

 Often when I've run into problems with running sites locally on my machine, it's because my installed packages are not up to date.
-If you're unsure of the issue, do this:
+This usually helps:

 {% highlight bash %}